Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

     g++ -g -std=c++14 -I$XILINX_XRT/include -L$XILINX_XRT/lib -o host.exe host.cpp -lxrt_coreutil -pthread

-The core data structures in C and C++ are as below
+The XRT native API supports both C and C++ flavor of objects and APIs.
+However, C++ based APIs are more recommended.
+In this documentation we The core data structures in C and C++ are as below

 +---------------+---------------+-------------------+
 |               |   C++ Class   |  C Type (Handle)  |